-Writing fluency refers to a student’s ability to write with a natural flow and rhythm.
+Fluency is an essential component in writing ability and development.
+Writing Fluency refers to a student’s ability to write with a natural flow and rhythm.
 Fluent writers use grade-appropriate word patterns, vocabulary and content.

 2) Daily Question: The teacher prepares a bag with questions written on slips of paper.
 Every day a student selects one question, reads it out loud and students in pairs think individually about it for 30 seconds, share their ideas orally and finally write an answer.
 (This interaction pattern is called ‘Think, Pair, Share’.)